jp-mess/vae-color-article/index.md

 # Project Structure

-The goal of this post is to show how Stability AI's pre-trained VAEs can be used to re-color and re-light images more efficiently than current approaches.
+The goal of this (informal) post is to show how Stability AI's pre-trained VAEs can be used to re-color and re-light images more efficiently than current approaches.
 The post is divided into three parts for clarity.

 <br>